peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this string str,
         PeterO.Text.ICharacterEncoding enc);

 Reads Unicode characters from a text string and writes them to a byte rray encoded in a given character encoding.
-When reading the string, any npaired surrogate characters are replaced with the replacement character U+FFFD), and when writing to the byte array, any characters that can't be ncoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows: `
+When reading the string, any npaired surrogate characters are replaced with the replacement character U+FFFD), and when writing to the byte array, any characters that can't be ncoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows: `str.EncodeToBytes(enc)` .
-          str.EncodeToBytes(enc)
-        ` .
 If the object's class already has a EncodeToBytes method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>

  * <i>str</i>: The parameter <i>str</i>
 is a text string.

- * <i>enc</i>: An object implementing a character encoding (gives access to an encoder nd a decoder).
+ * <i>enc</i>: An object implementing a character encoding (gives access to an encoder and a decoder).

 <b>Return Value:</b>